ElpadoCan/SpotMAX/spotmax/docs/source/how_it_works/index.rst

 .. note::

-    In this section we describe how spotMAX works not how to run it or adjust the parameters.
+    In this section we describe how SpotMAX works not how to run it or adjust the parameters.
 For that, see the two sections :ref:`how-to-run` and :ref:`params-desc`.